 - Exotic trims inspired by Japanese and Korean dog grooming

 How much is it to take care of a dog, really?
-In Australia, dog grooming services typically go for $30-$130, and this range will include bathing and washing, blow-drying, coat brushing, nail clipping, and ear cleaning.
+In the US, dog grooming services typically go for $30-$75.
+But the price range may vary depending on the location.

 For a more detailed breakdown of grooming costs, check out our dog grooming cost guide.

-Meanwhile, a mobile dog grooming service on Airtasker ranges from $55 to $95.
+Meanwhile, a mobile dog grooming service on Airtasker may cost anywhere from $30 to $600.
 Mobile dog groomers offer pretty much the same services as regular dog groomers.
 But mobile groomers typically come to you instead of the other way around.
 Sounds convenient, right?

 Option 1: Doggy day care

 The separation anxiety is real!
-If you prefer leaving your dog with other dogs instead of having him all alone in the house, then day care might be the solution.
-Aside from giving you much-needed peace of mind, doggy day care also lets your pet socialise more and develop a routine.
+If you prefer leaving your dog with other dogs instead of having him all alone in the house, then daycare might be the solution.
+Aside from giving you much-needed peace of mind, doggy daycare also lets your pet socialize more and develop a routine.

 Option 2: Dog boarding

 Let’s say you’re going on a long vacation or an emergency trip where you can’t take your dog.
 There are different dog boarding options out there, such as having your pet stay at a typical dog kennel, a dog hotel, or even a luxury suite.